 Generic content gets you nowhere.
 By impressing everybody - you impress nobody.
 That’s why personalized content sells so much.

-You want the reader to feel like your content is speaking directly to them.
+You want the reader to feel like your content speaks directly to them.
 You want to engage with the audience, respond to their feedback, and keep up with the ever-changing social and technological climate.

-After you’ve got your customer persona drawn out and updated, you can hit the sweet spot with your reader and give them what they want.
-This will fully convert them into a loyal customer.
+After your customer persona is drawn out and updated, you can hit the sweet spot with your readers and give them what they want.
+It will fully convert them into a loyal customer.